 Though any character from the list can easily be won through persistence, friendliness, and a few choice gifts, some are easier for new farmers to pursue than others.
 You may notice while reading the list that some favorite gifts are expensive, rare, or late-game items.
 For this reason, though all potential spouses require the same amount of friendship points, some friendship points are more easily bought than others.
 Below are two of the easiest candidates to marry.

-Best Wife to Marry in Stardew Valley – Leah
+Best Wife to Marry in Stardew Valley

+The best female character to marry according to our Stardew Valley Marriage Guide is Leah.
 The salad, one of Leah’s favorite gifts, can be obtained daily at the Stardrop Saloon for 220 coins.
 After reaching three friendship hearts with Emily for the recipe and upgrading to the house with a kitchen, players can easily make salads from Spring forage materials.
 She is also fond of most foraged materials, and while liked gifts give fewer points than loved, they will add up quickly (and cheaply).

-Best Husband to Marry in Stardew Valley – Harvey
+Best Husband to Marry in Stardew Valley

+The best male character to marry according to our Stardew Valley Marriage Guide is Harvey.
 Coffee, one of Harvey’s favorite gifts, is available for 300 coins at the Stardrop Saloon at all times.
 Coffee can also be crafted using the keg and five coffee beans after purchasing a coffee bean from the Traveling Cart and growing it in spring and summer.
 Harvey is also generally easy to find, spending most of his time in the clinic.

 How To Get Married